dan-leach/dka-calculator/README.md

 - **preventableFactors** array | required | accepted values: array of minimum length 1 (expected contents of array per list in src/assets/data.js but not validated)
 - **weightLimitOverride** boolean | required | accepted values: `true` or `false`
 - **appVersion** string | required | accepted values: any (expected per value in src/assets/config.js but not validated)
-- **clientDatetime** string | required | accepted values: any (expected client device datetime generated at API call but not validated)
+- **clientDatetime** datetime object | required | accepted values: any (expected client device datetime generated at API call but not validated)
 - **clientUseragent** string | required | accepted values: any (expected client navigator.userAgent but not validated)

 ### API response